 Continuing Education Information

-Graduates of an associate's degree program in sports management can obtain entry-level positions in sports management or they may enter a 4-year bachelor's degree program for sports management.
+Graduates of an associate's degree program in sports management may enter a 4-year bachelor's degree program for sports management.
 Most colleges and universities accept transfer credits obtained through an associate degree program.
 There are also opportunities for students to pursue master's and doctoral degree programs in sports management.

 Business coursework and internship opportunities in a sports management associate's degree program can prepare students for entry-level sports management positions.
 Program graduates can also continue their education by transferring credits to a related bachelor's degree program.